fillumina/maven-dependency-list/README.md

 To create an executable script use the useful [gist](https://gist.github.com/briandealwis/782862/9cc9ef8a78af3bb78a692313f8bfa6fb76ab4663) which has been adapted and copied (with a reference added) to the project root.
 After compiling the code execute the script `run-script-creator.sh` to generate the final script `run-maven-dependency-list`.

-## Scenario

-I like to build my projects around a lot of different reusable packages to increase reusability, testing and promoting single-responsibility principle ([SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle)).

-This takes as a drawback a difficulty in managing versions: if a package is used in many different projects it is difficult to track what version each project is using (especially if they are a lot!).
-Moreover I want my build to be replicable so package version should stay consistent with the code (never change a code once the version has been published).

-This little utility has been created to help manage that: it searches dependencies along many different projects and is able to change the version of a dependency in bulk (i.e. when removing or adding [SNAPSHOT](https://maven.apache.org/guides/getting-started/index.html#what-is-a-snapshot-version) before or after releasing a project version).

-## Options
+## ## Options

 It accepts the following parameters:

 - `-h` or `--help` print an help message

-- `-r` lists owning module for each dependency instead of the dependencies for each module.
+- `-r` lists dependencies by dependent projects

-- `-n` lists only modules without dependencies
+- `-n` lists only main projects found in the given directories

-- `-m module-regexp` specifies a regexp filter for mudule names ($ and ^ will be added)
+- `-p project-regexp` specifies a regexp filter for main project names ($ and ^ will be added)

 - `-d dependency-regexp` specifies a regexp filter for dependency names ($ and ^ will be added)

-- `-v` omit dependencies or plugins with no version specified

-- `-c group:artifact:ver:new-ver` change version of all package occurences  found within the tree hierarchy honoring the module filtering (`-m`).
+- `-c group:artifact:ver:new-ver` change version of all package occurrences  found within the tree hierarchy honoring the project filtering (`-p`).
   It doesn't support dependency filter (`-d`).

 - `-b` make a backup copy of the changed `pom.xml` -> `pom.xml.bak` (only with `-c`)

-- `-j` pring a full java exception stacktrace on error
+- `-j` print a full java exception stacktrace on error (for debugging)

-- It accepts any number of directories that will be traversed searching for sub-projects.
+- It accepts any number of directories that will be traversed searching for sub-projects (a directory containing a `pom.xml` file).

 ## Examples

 Assuming `run-maven-dependency-list.sh` as the chosen script name.

-1. Get all projects with `SNAPSHOT` dependencies:
+1. Get all projects depending on packages witha a  `SNAPSHOT` version:

    ```
-   run-maven-dependency-list.sh /home/fra/Devel/Code -d
+   run-maven-dependency-list.sh . -d SNAPSHOT
-    SNAPSHOT
    ```

    ```
    arguments passed:
    dependency regexp=^.*SNAPSHOT.*$
-   paths=[/home/fra/Devel/Code]
+   paths=[.]

-   dependencies use by module
+   dependencies use by project

-   searching in: /home/fra/Devel/Code
+   searching in: .

    com.fillumina:performance-tools-multi:2.0-SNAPSHOT
            com.fillumina:performance-tools:2.0-SNAPSHOT